HarryCapps/Functionality-of-Nicla-SENSE-ME/README.md

 1. The Arduino Nicla Sense ME must be plugged into your computer via a USB-A to micro USB.
 2. The Arduino IDE software application is opened.
+3. Choose a sensor to test.
-3. Run BSEC sensor code in Arduino IDE
+4. i.e Run CHEM501_PROJECT_BSEC_CODE.ino in Arduino IDE ensuring to keep the serial monitor closed.
-4.
-5.
-6.
+5. Run CHEM501_DATA_CONVERTER.py (or CHEM501_GYRO_DATABASE.py for Gyro) in VSCode to allow the data to be stored in a csv file for BSEC and BLE (or Database for Gyroscope).
+6. Use the corresponding Visualisation Codes to gain graphical representations of each Sensor.
 7.
-8.

 # Authors

 If there are any questions or additional information, please get in touch: